Snapshots

 A Can Of Fruit

-I stood up and walked to the thief, who did not try to run or really made any movement at all.
+I stood up and walked to the thief, who did not try to run or even made any movement at all.
 He just defiantly stood there.
 I calmly pulled out my pistol from my coat pocket and shot him once in the chest.
 He died instantly.
 Everyone stood in silence as they processed the events.
 Soon afterwards, an elderly gentleman retrieved the can of pears beside the man’s body and returned it to the woman.
 She whispered "thank you" to the man.
 She turned her head and whispered the same to me.
 The residents resumed their meal of pears in peace.

 Time To Go